NetCordDev/NetCord/Documentation/guides/http-events/aws-lambda.md

 # Running Serverless C# Discord Bots on AWS Lambda

-Deploying HTTP-based C# Discord bots and applications on AWS Lambda is an excellent way to leverage a serverless architecture.
-AWS Lambda allows you to run your code without provisioning or managing underlying servers, making it a highly scalable and cost-effective hosting choice for your project.
+AWS Lambda is a great serverless hosting option for HTTP-based C# Discord bots.
+It lets you run your code without provisioning or managing underlying servers, which makes it a scalable and cost-effective hosting choice.

-Whether you are building an interactive bot using HTTP Interactions or a background integration listening for Webhook Events, this guide will walk you through the steps to deploy your C# Discord application to AWS Lambda.
+Whether you are building an interactive bot using HTTP Interactions or a background integration that listens for Webhook Events, this guide will walk you through the steps to deploy your C# Discord application to AWS Lambda.
 It will also cover how to enable Native AOT to drastically reduce your cold start times.

 > [!NOTE]
 > This guide assumes you have a basic understanding of AWS Lambda.
 It specifically uses the AWS Lambda ASP.NET Core integration for seamless setup.
 See [Deploy ASP.NET applications](https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-asp.html) for more information.